WELCOME to

 Why I Teach

 Artists have always had the ability to change the world in subtle but tangible ways.
 Actors who can integrate the work of the playwright, dramaturg, director, and storyteller are among the most powerful of all.
+I believe actors grow fastest in rooms that are structured, respectful, and genuinely human.

 Facebook Page: Scott's Thoughts on Live Theatre